How Much Does A Gorilla Cost?

 Psychology

-Gorillas are very intelligent social animals.
-Most of them live in well-organized groups.
-For them, interacting with their peers is essential for psychic balance.
-A gorilla develops intellectually optimally only in a group of members of the same species.
 Studies show that 99% of domesticated monkeys suffer from mental disorders to some degree.
 These have negative consequences on the quality of life of both the animal and its owner.

 Aggressiveness

 Although they are babies, gorillas are very cute and harmless, after reaching sexual maturity they can turn into beasts.
-No matter how tamed they may seem, the wild side remains hidden somewhere and comes out when you don’t even expect it.
+No matter how tame they may seem, the wild side remains hidden somewhere and comes out when you don’t even expect it.
 The strength and aggressiveness of such an animal is colossal.
 The owner or a stranger can get serious injuries caused by strong bites or sharp nails.

 Diseases